06 Apr Visiting Bali for the first time? This is all you need to know

 » Rent a scooter and explore the island.
 Make sure you always wear a helmet!

 Ready?
-So pack your bags and fly to paradise!
+Pack your bags and fly to paradise!
+Your first time to Bali, won’t be your last!